KaranBanjade/GLI/README.md

 [//]: <> (languges ya framework ya kya?)
 ---
-> wiz is a cli tool for generating boilerplate for multiple languages and framworks.
+> gli is a cli tool for generating boilerplate for multiple languages/framworks.
-> Whether you need to find source of docs or the website for the language/framework. ```wiz visit``` got your back.
+> Whether you need to find source of docs or the website for the language/framework. ```gli visit``` got your back.
 > Not sure what to start your new project with?
-Type ```wiz list``` and find list of framworks you can start with.
+Type ```gli list``` and find list of framworks/languages you can start with.
 ---
 ### Dependencies
 ---
-> For wiz itself npm is required to begin with.
+> For gli itself npm is required to begin with.
-> Once wiz is installed, further dependencies will be visible as per required framwork/language, just type ```wiz list -r``` or ```wiz list``` to get list of frameworks and everything related to them
+> Once gli is installed, further dependencies will be visible as per required framwork/language, just type ```gli list -r``` or ```gli list``` to get list of frameworks and everything related to them
----
-### Directories
----
-> See folders to learn about where wiz puts stuff.
-In particular, wiz has two modes of operation:
-- local mode: wiz installs packages into the current project directory, which defaults to the current working directory.
-Packages install to ./node_modules, and bins to ./node_modules/.bin.
-- global mode: wiz installs packages into the install prefix at $npm_config_prefix/lib/node_modules and bins to $npm_config_prefix/bin.

-[//]: <> (Directories field is copied from npm, the final product will deciede the )

-> Local mode is the default.
-Use -g or --global on any command to run in global mode instead.
 ---
 ## For developers
 ### Steps to run